 “Introductions then?”
 She asked with a small smile.

 “I’m Ifeamaka; but you already knew that.”
-She said with a sly smile.
+She said with a sly smile, extending a hand.

 “Yes.
 It is a pleasure to meet you Ifeamaka.
 I’m Ikenna.”
-He responded.
+He responded, shaking her hand.

 “I like that.
 I half expected you to give me an English name.”
 She said, mischief dancing in her eyes.